plone/training/mastering-plone/volto_overrides.rst

     export default NewsItemView;

+The result should look like this:

 .. figure:: _static/volto_news_with_date.png
     :alt: A News Item with publishing date.

 Now another issue appears.
-There are various dates associated with a content object:
+There are various dates associated with any content object:

-* The date the item is created: ``{ content.created }``
+* The date the item is created: ``content.created``
-* The date the item is last modified ``{ content.modified }``
+* The date the item is last modified ``content.modified``
-* The date the item is published ``{ content.effective }``
+* The date the item is published ``content.effective``

 In fact you most likely want to show the date when the item was published.
 But while the item is not yet published that value is not yet set and you will get a error.
-So we'll add some simple logik to use the effective-date if it exists and the creation-date as a fallback.
+So we'll add some simple logic to use the effective-date if it exists and the creation-date as a fallback.

 ..  code-block:: js

     <p className="discreet">
-      {(item.effective && moment(content.effective).format('lll')) ||
+      {(content.effective && moment(content.effective).format('lll')) ||
         moment(content.created).format('lll')}
     </p>

 .. todo::

-    Add support for other locales with ``import { useIntl } from 'react-intl';`` and ``moment.locale(useIntl().locale);``
+    Add support for teh current locale with ``import { useIntl } from 'react-intl';`` and ``moment.locale(useIntl().locale);``